DrDJP/MissionAtlantic-ODEMM-Analysis/README.md

-# Mission Atlantic ODEMM Analysis
+# Mission Atlantic Risk Analysis

 ## Introduction

-Script for performing the Mission Atlantic ODEMM Analysis.
-ODEMM stands for 'Options for Delivering Ecosystem-Based Marine Management'.
+Script for performing the Mission Atlantic Risk Analysis based on the ODEMM (Options for Delivering Ecosystem-Based Marine Management) approach.

-By Debbi Pedreschi
+Full script provided by Debbi Pedreschi, but based on doi:10.1093/icesjms/fsu245 with contributions from Paul Bouch and Tiago Gandra.

+Description of methods relating to this analysis are presented here: https://doi.org/10.3389/fmars.2022.1037878

 ## Directory structure